List of Kentucky supplemental roads and rural secondary highways (2500–2999): KY 2697

 Kentucky Route 2697 is a 0.300 mi supplemental road in Muhlenburg County that begins near a dead end along Stringtown Road north to the western terminus of KY 2687 and crossing over the Western Kentucky Parkway.
 Next to terminating at the ending of state maintenance.

 KY 2699

 Kentucky Route 2699 is a 0.736 mi Supplemental road following Goetz Drive.
 It begins at Kentucky Route 2121 and ends at a junction of U.S. 431.
 The road has no major junctions.

+KY 2706

+Kentucky Route 2706 is a 3.637 mi rural secondary highway in northeastern Bullitt County.

+The highway begins at KY 44 (Old Mill Road) west of Mount Washington.
+KY 2706 heads northeast on Greenbriar Road, which crosses Bethel Branch and Wells Run, both tributaries of Floyds Fork to the west.
+At the west city limit of Mount Washington, the highway turns southeast onto Flatlick Road, which the route follows to its eastern terminus at US 31EX (Bardstown Road) at the west end of downtown Mount Washington.
+The Kentucky Transportation Cabinet established KY 2706 through an April 8, 1987, official order.

 KY 2708

 Kentucky Route 2708 (KY 2708) is a 0.107 mi supplemental road that begins from a junction with KY 81.
 The road first follows Parrish Plaza Drive for 64 ft, the road then turns on a frontage road known as Cs-2708.
 The road then makes a dead end near the Wendell H. Ford Expressway known as U.S. Route 60 (US 60).
 Which the route's number has got its name because of its county name.